pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

 Actors can perform concurrent `insertOne` operations too, without interference; the same goes for actors performing _both_ `findOneAndDelete` and `insertOne` operations.
-The net result is that many consumers and producers can be served concurrently without interferences or loss of performance, which is what one expects of any self-respecting qwm
+The net result is that many consumers and producers can be served concurrently without interferences or loss of performance, which is what one expects of any self-respecting QMW

-This model provides a very simple but rather capable powerful qmw:
+This model provides a very simple but rather capable powerful QMW:

 * queues are _mostly_ strict FIFO (FIFO loses its strict meaning when different producers located in different machines are inserting in the same queue, but in practical terms it usually does not matter)
 * we got very good persistence, as good as mongodb's
 * we got very good HA:
   * both consumers and producers have no state, so they can be replicated without problems
   * there is a practical 1:1 equivalence between queues and collections, so all the HA guarantees mongodb provides on collections apply directly to queues
 * we got more than decent performance:
   * mongodb is quite performing on insertions, in the range of Khz (ie, thousands per second)
   * on pop operations, `findOneAndDelete` is less performing than a simple `remove` or a `findOne` but is still able to reach Khz performance.
 In practice, `findOneAndDelete` is the bottleneck of this model, because it serializes calls